starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

     constructorCalldata: myParams });
 ```

-This type is available for : `CallData.compile(), hash.calculateContractAddressFromHash, account.deployContract, account.deployAccount, account.execute`
+This type is available for: `CallData.compile(), hash.calculateContractAddressFromHash, account.deployContract, account.deployAccount, account.execute`

 > Objects properties have to be ordered in accordance with the ABI.